 Many employees are qualified for overtime wages despite not receiving them.
 Are you one of these workers?
-If so, contact an unpaid overtime lawyer in Columbus, Ohio at Barkan Meizlish, LLP today to discuss your situation.
+If so, contact Barkan Meizlish, LLP today to discuss your situation.

-Our unpaid overtime lawyer can help you whether you are in Columbus, Ohio, or anywhere in the United States.
+We can help you whether you are in Ohio, or anywhere in the United States.
 Barkan Meizlish, LLP files claims for unpaid wages or overtime under the FLSA nationwide.
-Our unpaid wage and overtime lawyers also bring claims under the minimum wage and overtime statutes of many states, including Ohio, Pennsylvania, and Kentucky.
+We also bring claims under the minimum wage and overtime statutes of many states, including Ohio, Pennsylvania, and Kentucky.

-As wage and hour attorneys in Columbus, Ohio, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (“the Ohio Wage Act”).
+As wage and hour attorneys, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (“the Ohio Wage Act”).
 For the majority of hourly workers, the federal law mandates time-and-half for each 15-minute increment of work performed in excess of 40 hours during a 7-day week.
 Questions over who, exactly, qualifies to earn overtime get complicated and the answers change with updates to U.S. government policies.
-Anyone with concerns about possible unpaid overtime should consult with a Columbus wage attorney.
+Anyone with concerns about possible unpaid overtime should consult with an attorney.

 Beginning in 2020, the Ohio Wage Act requires employers to pay most workers at least $8.70/hour for each hour an employee works.
 Tipped employees such as wait staff, bartenders and dog walkers can be paid $4.35/hour, but their average hourly pay must still total at least $8.70.
 Every Ohio resident who earns the minimum wage is assumed to be eligible for overtime, even those who take tips.

 Employers engage in many illegal and deceptive practices to deny employees the minimum wage and overtime pay.
-The Columbus, Ohio, unpaid wages lawyers with Barkan Meizlish, LLP, are available to assist workers who fall victim to any of the following problems.
+Barkan Meizlish, LLP, are available to assist workers who fall victim to any of the following problems.

 In order to avoid minimum wage and overtime laws, unscrupulous employers often miscategorize full-time and part-time employees as independent contractors.
 The federal government and the State of Ohio enforce rules that determine which workers must be paid at least minimum wage and overtime as employees.
 At their most basic level, those rules treat a person as an employee if he or she reports regularly to a single worksite, works under the direct supervision of a manager employed by the same organization, and depends on the organization for the equipment and resources needed to complete tasks.